khimo/khimo.github.io/bli-guides/bli-link-third-party-service.md

 2. **Link to BLI App**
-    - Independently of the chosen cloud service, after enabling the third party app you will be redirected to _Khimo.com_, where a message asking to continue the linking process in the _BeoLiving App_ will be displayed if using an _iOS_ device or a QR code will be displayed if not.
+    - Independently of the chosen cloud service, after enabling the third party app you will be redirected to _Khimo.com_, where a message asking to continue the linking process in the _BeoLiving App_ will be displayed if using an _iOS_ device, or a QR code will be displayed if not.

 **At this point to continue with the linking process you could choose between three methods:**

    - Continue with the _BeoLiving App_ (using an _iOS_ device) and then select which _BeoLiving Intelligence_ (if there is more than one in your network) to link.
 Then to finish the linking process it's necessary to go back to the third party's app.
-   - Scan the QR code with the _BeoLiving App_.
+   - Scan the QR code with the _BeoLiving App_ following the site's instructions.
    - Login with user and password to _Khimo_ (for _BeoLink Gateway_ users).

 The following video shows how to link _Alexa_ using the first method described: